rmorshea/spectate/docs/source/usage/the-basics.rst

     event: {'attr': 'y', 'old': Undefined, 'new': 1}

 However, note that events on nested data structures don't carry information about the location of the notifying model.
-For this you'll need to implement a :ref:`Custom Model` and add this information to the events manually.
+For this you'll need to implement a :ref:`Custom Models` and add this information to the events manually.